 When the student came, she brought a workbook with specific learning activities.
 She was anxious about the learning activity that centred on the supply of a non-prescription medicine, as she had heard from her friends that she wouldn't be able to do this activity in a hospital.
-I rang APPEL and spoke with a Practice Educator who was able to provide some guidance about how this could be achieved in a hospital setting.
-The APPEL Practice Educator was very helpful, and it's great to know this resource is there.
+I rang the Practice Educator who was able to provide some guidance about how this could be achieved in a hospital setting.
+The Practice Educator was very helpful, and it's great to know this resource is there.

 Another of the student's activities involved linking their placement activities to competencies in the Core Competency Framework (CCF).
-This really got me thinking about how everyday tasks I complete link to the CCF.
+This got me thinking about how everyday tasks I complete link to the CCF.